kathyspark/js-course/README.md

-# JavaScript
+# Data table with JavaScript

-This repository is meant to upload the files from the JavaScript course.
+This project is about a table which can contain the data that you enter from the inputs.